-What makes this centre interesting is its concept as commercial and entertainment centre.
+What makes this center interesting is its concept as a commercial and entertainment center.
 Taking place in Makati’s business district, this place has many recreational options as well as dining and shopping variants.
-Because of the location, which is in the centre of the city, it is a perfect spot for leisure and also the business.
+Because of the location, which is in the center of the city, it is a perfect spot for leisure and also the business.
 You can use both the MRT and the bus to reach it.
 Hotels and malls are located pretty close to each other, making it a convenient area for exploration with easy walking distance.

 Poblacion in Makati

 Poblacion is the old downtown district in Makati that has become the main business district in Manila.
 You can find the center of culture, government, entertainment, and history there.
 You should be able to easily find dining centers and entertainment spots there.
 By using the MRT, you can get off at Buendia Station.
 From there, you are free to use any means of transportation you want – but people mostly choose the jeepney.

 Rumour says that everyone in Manila likes music or musical performance.
 That’s why the Videoke (the karaoke bar) is quite popular there.
 It can be a fun source of entertainment at night, especially since it is easy to find in every corner of the street.
 There are different kinds of karaoke bars available in this city.
 If you are confident enough, you can sing on a stage in front of a large group of people.
 But if you are the shy type, then the karaoke box should do it.

 It was originally a cemetery that was turned into a park in the 19th century.
 What’s so special about it?
 Basically, it is a park with a balustrade walkway, flowerbeds, trees, and lawns, and also St. Pancratius cemetery circular chapel.
 There is a sense of peace and quietness when you explore the park – not the spooky or eerie type – but the comforting one.
 You can still see some of the remains of the original element in this park.